Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: An application to mean field games

-with a given initial value $\mu_0\in\P(\R^d)$.
+for a test function $g\in \C^2$, with a given initial value $\mu_0\in\P(\R^d)$.
 The equation \eqref{limiting KE} is a controlled version of a {\it general kinetic equation} in weak form and very often written in the compact form

 See \cite{KLY2012, KY2012} for more discussion on equation \eqref{dynamic-abs} and its well posedness with open-loop controls under rather general technical assumptions.
-A solution $\{\mu_t:t\in[0,T]\}$ of equation \eqref{dynamic-abs} is called the (probability) {\it measure flow}.
 Let $C_{\mu_0}([0,T], \P(\R^d))$ be the set of continuous functions $t \rightarrow \mu_t$ with $\mu_t\in \P(\R^d)$ for each $t\in[0,T]$ and with the norm